JakubGrzywala-TomTom/Incident_ranking_function/README.md

 * ADDITIONALLY:
 * EXCLUDES messages with event type listed in "excluded_completely" parameter
 * EXCLUDES messages that have a startTimeUTC attribute and it is greater than file creationTimeUTC (from metadata), which means they are not active, future events
+* (OPTIONAL) EXCLUDES messages which are out of inner radius AND "behind" route direction (bearing between start and end coordinates)

 Outcome: boolean, decides whether to:
 * filter out a message (True)